State of health care in the homeless population

 - Individuals and families focus on basic needs once they become homeless; food, clothing, shelter— before focusing on health care.

 Homeless people suffer disproportionately from poor health as a result.
-The following indicators illustrate the dire status of health within the homeless population:
+The following indicators illustrate the complex status of health within the homeless population:

-- The death rate of homeless persons in NYC is 3 to 4 times higher than the general population.
+- The death rate of homeless persons is 3 to 4 times higher than the general population.

 - Homeless children are at increased risk for having depression, attention deficit disorder, obesity, tooth decay, and poor school performance.